Cisco SDWAN Demo

 TCP Header Structure

-At the packet level a TCP packet consists of many different fields and each field has its function as follows, here TCP packet header diagram for your reference
+At the packet level, a TCP packet consists of many different fields, and each field has its own functions.
+The TCP header diagram is shown below:

 ● Source port: This is a 16-bit field that specifies the port number of the sending application.
 If the application is HTTP and it is sending data then its port number is 80.